eclipse-theia/theia-website/src/docs/composing_applications.md

 The [Theia repository](https://github.com/eclipse-theia/theia/wiki/Consuming-Builtin-and-External-VS-Code-Extensions) contains a guide on how to include such extensions as part of the application's `package.json`.

-An example `package.json` may look like the following:
+An example `package.json` may look like the following (please replace ${downloadURL}, see explaination below the example):

 ```json
 {